meejah/magic-wormhole-protocols/dilated-file-transfer.md

 ## Overview and Features

-We describe a flexible, "session"-based approach to file transfer allowing either side to offer files to send while the other side may accept or reject each offer.
+We describe a flexible, session-based approach to file transfer allowing either side to offer files to send while the other side may accept or reject each offer.
 Either side MAY terminate the transfer session (by closing the wormhole) Either side MAY select a one-way version, similar to the classic protocol.